How to Successfully Transition Between Work and Personal Time

 - Have a five-minute accountability meeting with a co-worker, or even another work-from-home friend, then check in with each other at the end of the day to congratulate each other for what you accomplished.

-Practice Compartmentalization
+Practice compartmentalization

 Compartmentalization is just one of the many ways to set boundaries with yourself around work.
 It’s often spoken about as a negative way to cope with stress or traumatic events, but when used intentionally, and in a healthy way, it can be a great tool for keeping work and home separate.